Shehrozashiraz/Library-Management-System/README.md

 ## 🌟 Project Overview

-The Library Management System simplifies the daily operations of a library by allowing administrators to manage books and student records, issue and return books, and monitor library statistics through an intuitive desktop application.
+Library Management System is a desktop application developed using Java Swing, JDBC, and MySQL.
+It enables librarians to efficiently manage books, students, and borrowing records through an intuitive graphical user interface.
+The system streamlines common library operations such as issuing and returning books while maintaining accurate records.

 This project was developed as part of our Object-Oriented Programming course using Java Swing for the graphical interface and MySQL as the backend database.